R1ngZer0/LevelZero25/AI_Agents_Workshop/App2/README.md

 ## Usage

-1.  **Mode Selection:** Go to the `Settings` page (gear icon) to choose between `Cloud (OpenAI)` and `Local (Ollama)` modes.
-The selected mode affects which LLM and embedding models are used by the backend.
+1.  **Mode Selection:** (Note: Currently, only 'CLOUD' mode using OpenAI is supported by the backend.
+The UI selector might still show 'Local', but it won't use Ollama.)
 2.  **Knowledge Base:** Go to the `Knowledge Base` page (folder icon) to upload files (.txt, .pdf, .docx).
 Uploaded files will be processed, chunked, vectorized, and stored for use in RAG.
     You can also download or delete existing files here.
 3.  **Chat:** Select an existing conversation from the sidebar or click "New Chat".
 Type messages in the input box.
-The chatbot will use the selected mode's LLM, conversation history, and relevant context from the knowledge base to respond.
+The chatbot will use OpenAI, conversation history, and relevant context from the knowledge base to respond.
 4.  **Document Creation:** Use the "Create Document" section at the bottom of the chat page.
 Enter a prompt describing the document you want to create.
-The Document Writer agent will generate the document in the background (using the selected mode's LLM and knowledge base) and save it as a .docx file in the `knowledgebase` folder.
+The Document Writer agent will generate the document in the background (using OpenAI and the knowledge base) and save it as a .docx file in the `knowledgebase` folder.
     You should see a success message, and the file will appear in the Knowledge Base list after generation.

 ## Stopping the Application